wa1hco/Tiny_Sequencer_Software/README.md

 programming interface.

 Other features of the software
-* optional USB serial communication with a computer
+* USB serial communication with a computer
 * USB interface for programming or comms based on jumper
 * ability to key using RTS, RTS UP requests Tx
 * ability to read state of key using CTS, CTS UP indicates ready to modulate